iluvsoup/dart-tetris/README.md

 # Command line Tetris in Dart
 A small project I made in response to my sudden obsession with command line games

+# TODO
+- Stop soft dropping when piece lands
+- Maybe switch to another package that has better keyboard support

 ## Requirements
 Dart